 Kerry Park is a small space in the Queen Anne neighborhood.
 Located way up on a hill, this is one of the best spots to get a view of the city–you can even see Mount Rainier in the distance on a clear day.
 Walking up here from Lower Queen Anne is also a nice little workout.

 The arts are important in Seattle.
 While usually known for its music scene, the city is also home to artists of all types, whether writers, painters, dancers, or poets.
 Just about everywhere you go, you’ll find galleries, music venues, theater companies, art & cultural centers, movie theaters, and more.
-Take some time to support the arts while you’re in Seattle and learn a little something about the artists that call this city home.
+Here are some fun things to do in Seattle that will help you learn about and support the local arts scene.

 Go on an Art Walk